danwing/metadata/draft-rw-flow-metadata.md

 --- abstract

-This document defines per-flow and per-packet metadata for both network to host and host-to-network signaling in both binary format and JSON.
+This document defines per-flow and per-packet metadata for both network to host and host-to-network signaling in both CDDL which expresses both CBOR and JSON.
 The common metadata definition allows interworking between signaling protocols with high fidelity.
 The metadata is also self- describing to improve interpretation by network elements and endpoints while reducing the need for version negotiation.